 You can book a tour through our Visitor Service, available Monday to Friday, 9 am to 4 pm.

 Parties of 15 people and more count as a group.
 Group tickets can only be purchased at the ticket desk.

 Yes, groups are allowed to visit the museum without a guide.
 To do so, please register your visit with Visitor Service ahead of time: Just dial +49 30 20304 -750 or -751 (Monday to Friday 9 am to 4 pm) or drop us an email: email@example.com

 Guided tours by external guides are currently not possible.

-The Permanent Exhibition and all Temporary Exhibitions feature texts and labelling in both German and English.
-Select areas of the Permanent Exhibition also have text in simplified language.
+The Temporary Exhibitions feature texts and labelling in both German and English.
 Certain Temporary Exhibitions feature text in simplified language, braille, and German sign language.

 Yes.
 Public tours are offered for all exhibitions, with dates and times listed on our events calendar.
 Tours cost € 3 plus admission.

 German and English audio guides are also available for select Temporary Exhibitions.